RangerMauve/nexilis/README.md

 **Note:** Even though you're just specifying an expression, you must still use quotation marks around it.

 ### Expressions
 Custom logic within templating languages is often abstracted away to a small set of features like iteration or conditionals.
-Lignum wants to provide you with all of JavaScript in order to have full flexibility in what you want to do.
+Nexilis wants to provide you with all of JavaScript in order to have full flexibility in what you want to do.
 The only difference from standard JS is that there is special syntax for referencing scope variables (see above).

 Expressions are bits of JavaScript within `{{ }}` curly braces.
 You can have any JavaScript you want within the expression, but note that things like `if` blocks or `for` loops won't work since an expression that looks like `{{ if(@foo) "bar"}}` will get rendered into a function that might look like `echo( if(scope.get(foo)) "bar" )` which isn't valid JavaScript and will cause an error during compilation.
 For those two use cases, it is recommended that you use blocks for these situations which are described below.